Skip to Content

 The Benefits of Memory Games

 Memory games generally work by improving working memory.
-Working memory is the information that you hold in your brain that you’re able to access straight away.
+Working memory refers to the information you hold in your brain that you can access immediately.

 Having a strong working memory means you can retain information and apply it.
-Solving maths problem in your head or remembering the names of people you’ve just met are examples of working memory.
+Solving maths problems in your head or remembering the names of people you’ve just met are examples of working memory.

 Children with strong working memories can focus on activities and retain information with accuracy.

-In turn, they can follow instructions with more than one component, incorporate new information into their thinking, and then use their knowledge in a range of new, different scenarios.
+In turn, they can follow multi-step instructions, incorporate new information into their thinking, and then use their knowledge in a range of new, different scenarios.

 All of these skills impact children’s cognitive development and ability to learn, both as preschoolers and throughout their lives.